aregsar/aregsarblog/blog/2021/redis-configure-laravel/index.md

         'options' => [
             //keep setting to be able to use Redis cluster in production if needed 'cluster' => 'redis',
-            //Removed prefix setting since using one Redis server per app ],
+            //Removed prefix setting since we are using one Redis server per app ],

         'default' => [